SecurEat/Firestore.ORM/Readme.md

             MappingBehavior mappingBehavior = MappingBehavior.Strict)
 ```

-The 'assembly' parameter indicates the assembly where the model is located. 'mappingBehavior' corresponds to the level of tolerance that the ORM adopts when remote data structure is not valid compared to the model.
+The _assembly_ parameter indicates the assembly where the model is located. _mappingBehavior_ corresponds to the level of tolerance that the ORM adopts when remote data structure is not valid compared to the model.
 In the case of strict tolerance, the ORM throws if any data is corrupted.

 ```csharp